Scholar · Teacher · Writer

 Adult & L2 Literacy

-Integrating evidence-based instructional strategies across community, workforce, and higher education programs[cite: 2].
+Integrating evidence-based instructional strategies across community, workforce, and higher education programs.

-This doctoral project focuses heavily on how systemic structural shifts toward corequisite education and standard accelerated learning impact non-traditional, adult, and multilingual student bodies across urban educational frameworks like the City University of New York[cite: 2].
+This project examines how systemic shifts toward corequisite education and standardized accelerated learning impact non-traditional, adult, and multilingual student bodies across urban educational frameworks like the City University of New York.
+Drawing on translingualism and chrononormativity as theoretical lenses, it argues that institutional timelines function as gatekeeping mechanisms for the students most in need of support.

 Publications & Presentations